Silicon Valley, New York among those ready to lobby against net neutrality repeal

 There has been no shortage of scrutiny since the initial net neutrality rules came about in 2015.
 When the FCC set the framework to change the policy, protesters gathered for the Day of Action and millions of others left comments on the FCC website to leave the rules in place.

-Public scrutiny has escalated to all-time high, culminating in Pai being forced to cancel an appearance at the 2018 International CES tradeshow after reportedly receiving death threats.
+Public scrutiny has escalated to an all-time high, culminating in Pai being forced to cancel an appearance at the 2018 International CES tradeshow after reportedly receiving death threats.

 The 2015 Open Internet Order (OIO) banned ISPs from paid prioritization, content blocking and traffic manipulation based on source or content.
 While advocates of the OIO often frame the issue as one of freedom of speech, many of those in favor of the repeal argue it impeded on investment and innovation.